 Addressing real world problems this subject focuses on finding solutions to the environmental, economic, and social dilemmas of the 21st century by using an integrated, multi-disciplinary approach.
 The subject explores positioning technologies and measurement integration, Geographic Information Systems (GIS), distributed spatial computing and mapping, web mapping, and location-based services.

-Digital Technologies: Interactive Technology Project
+User Experience Design: Interactive Technology Project

 Students work in teams to develop and evaluate a novel proposal for a new interactive technology or new application of existing technologies.
 Groups identify and analyse an existing situation of use, develop a design concept, and a digital prototype.
 Evaluation of the prototype and an interpretation of findings leads to business case proposals.